Vitamin D and vitamin sea—a beach day is good for your body and soul. But it can also wreak havoc on your skin and hair.

 Moisturize Your Feet

 Long walks on the beach are more than relaxing and romantic—they're also exfoliating.
-The combination of sand and salt water can help smooth out rough spots on your feet.
+The combination of sand and salt water may help smooth out rough spots on your feet.
 However, it can also make your feet feel super dry.
 Foot masks are a thing; Baby Foot Moisturizing Foot Mask ($15) might change your life.

 Be Gentle With Your Skin Care